-Public relations (PR) is all about being able to tell a story in a way that connects with an audience.
+Public relations is all about storytelling to connect with an audience.
 Stories tell a message, relay information and help us understand the world around us.

 Audiences tend to filter storytelling into three categories:

 These categories can help us to process what we’re reading, viewing or listening to – and subsequently, how much attention should be paid.
 For PR practitioners, stories are used to craft messages that target specific audiences.
 It’s important to have skills that can be used to tell stories and communicate effectively with the public.

 Our Director of Communications Clare Christensen says that PR relies on good storytelling.